robertsLando/Zwave2Mqtt-docker/README.md

 Available Tags:

-- `latest`: Always points to the latest version published using OZW 1.4
-- `latest-dev`: Always points to the latest version published using OZW 1.6
+- `latest`: Always points to the latest version published using OZW 1.6
+- `latest-dev`: **DEPRECATED** Starting from version 2.1.1 OZW 1.4 is no more supported so `latest` tag will always contain OZW 1.6.
+Last available `latest-dev` manifest is running z2m 2.1.0 with ozw 1.6

+- `2.1.1`: OZW 1.6.1004
 - `2.1.0`: OZW 1.4
 - `2.1.0-dev`: OZW 1.6.1004
 - `2.0.6`: OZW 1.4